ChipUSM/osic-stacks/README.md

 ## Usage

-There are scripts provided for running the containers for each OS, this is because containers require binding the display enviroment variables to enable graphic output.
+Follow these 3 steps to get your container ready.

-### Starting a container with graphics output
+### 1. Starting a container with graphics output

+Scripts are provided for creating the containers in both Windows and Linux.
+These scripts automate the binding of graphics environment variables to the container in order to enable graphics inside the docker container.

 #### Windows